Get 250 Rs Cashback Voucher on each referral (T&C apply).

 December 27, 2016

 I do not know how much justice I would be doing, in this attempt to trace the long and arduous journey of Bartons through its first 150 years!
 The limited scope of this publication cautions me that perhaps, I should not be trying this at all?
-At the same time, it becomes my sacred duty, as the present Managing Director, to endeavour to commit myself, so that the past remains a treasured memory and the services of my predecessors remain an honoured contribution in our Company’s history.
+At the same time, it becomes my sacred duty, as the present Managing Director, to endeavor to commit myself, so that the past remains a treasured memory and the services of my predecessors remain an honored contribution in our Company’s history.